MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbacks-unloadmodule.md

 ---
 UID: NF:dbgeng.IDebugEventCallbacks.UnloadModule
 title: IDebugEventCallbacks::UnloadModule (dbgeng.h)
 description: The UnloadModule callback method is called by the engine when a module-unload debugging event occurs in the target.
+This method belongs to IDebugEventCallbacks.
 old-location: debugger\idebugeventcallbacks_unloadmodule.htm
 tech.root: debugger
 ms.date: 05/03/2018